martintomov/minimalistic-portfolio/README.md

-# martintmv portfolio
+# minimalistic-portfolio

-Welcome to [**martintmv portfolio**](https://martintomov.com) ━ A minimalistic and modern web app portfolio built with Next.js 14.
+A minimalistic and modern web app portfolio built with Next.js 14.
 This project showcases a sleek design, integrating interactive elements using `react-particles` and `tsparticles`, and styled with the power of Tailwind CSS.

 ## [live demo deployed on Vercel](https://minimalistic-portfolio-two.vercel.app)